giusecagliari/terminal_blog/README.md

-install package pyton for linux install mongodb
+install package python for linux install mongodb

 for start mongo instance use command: